B.Sc.(Env.) Co-op

 Reporting on your work term provides the opportunity to consider what you experienced and how you can apply your new capabilities.
 The objectives of these reports are to document your goals, experiences, and skill development and use them to help you plan your future.

 Throughout your work terms you are encouraged to participate in the learning activity of journaling to support your ability to reflect on the work experiences.
-You can do this as frequently as you like using whatever format you choose (i.e. a blog posting, vlog, pictures, notes, written journal, etc.).
+Do this as frequently as you like using whatever format you choose (i.e. a blog posting, vlog, pictures, notes, written journal, etc.).
 Record what you did, what you are learning, note the challenges, and things that you enjoyed, accomplished etc. Your journal activity should support your work term reports and will help you become an active practitioner of reflection, which will serve you beyond this co-op experience.

 Submission Requirements & Grading